 4. Nearly half of all businesses use social media for their digital marketing strategies.

-Infusionsoft found when asked which strategies they currently use for digital marketing, 49 percent responded with social media management.
+Infusionsoft (now Keap) found when asked which strategies they currently use for digital marketing, 49 percent responded with social media management.

 At the rate of which social media continues to grow, it might be worth imagining this number to increase as well.